wenhaoq20/Spendy/README.md

 ## Team Members
 ### Eddy
-- Current: Worked on setting up the project repository and initial README documentation.
+- Current: Fuzz Testing with attempting hack of the website.
 - Next Steps: Will focus on developing the user account management backend.

 ### Johanan